 The TSO must provide transmission services to all subjects that request transmission service, are connected to the transmission grid and comply with the statutory requirements and conditions set forth also by the Transmission Grid Code.
 They must provide the aforementioned services to both natural and legal persons if they submit an application for transmission services or if they enter into a contract with a transmission entity.

-Generally, similar regulation applies to construction of distribution facilities as for construction of generation facilities, as described in 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities above.
-The main laws connected to construction in the Czech Republic are: the Code of Administrative Procedure; the Building Act and the EIA Act.
+Generally, similar regulation applies to construction of distribution facilities as for construction of generation facilities, as described in 4.1 Principal Laws Governing the Construction and Operation of Generation Facilities.
+The main laws connected to construction in the Czech Republic are: the Code of Administrative Procedure; the Building Act, the Construction Acceleration Act and the EIA Act.
 Regarding the operation of distribution facilities, the Energy Act is the principal law.

-Major approvals with regard to the construction of distribution facilities are once again the zoning and the building permit and an environmental impact assessment.
-For operation of a distribution facility a licence granted by the ERO is again required However, unlike the licence for transmission, the licence for distribution of electricity is exclusive only for a certain part of the Czech Republic, not for the whole territory.
+Major approvals with regard to the construction of distribution facilities are the zoning and the building permit and an environmental impact assessment.
+For operation of a distribution facility a licence granted by the ERO is again required.
+However, unlike the licence for transmission, the licence for distribution of electricity is exclusive only for a certain part of the Czech Republic, not for the whole territory.

 Please note that the distribution services in the territory of the Czech Republic may, under the conditions stated in the Energy Act, only be provided based on the licence granted by the ERO.
-There are currently three regional distribution DSOs in the Czech Republic.
-The northern part of the Czech Republic (the largest one) is operated by ČEZ Distribuce, a.s.
+The licence for distribution of electricity is exclusive only for a certain designated area within the Czech Republic.
+There are currently three regional electricity DSOs in the Czech Republic; the northern part of the Czech Republic (the largest one) is operated by ČEZ Distribuce, a.s.
 In the south, E.ON Distribuce, a.s. distributes the electricity, while PREdistribuce, a.s. covers the distribution of electricity in the capital city of Prague.

 In accordance with the Energy Act, all three DSO were granted a licence by the ERO.
 As the DSO is a monopoly operator from a geographical point of view, the DSOs are obliged to provide their services on the basis of non-discriminatory principle (regardless of the connection in a vertically integrated entity).